Your dog's diet is a powerful tool to effectively manage various medical conditions

 Acute versus chronic pancreatitis

 Some dogs make a full recovery after an acute pancreatic attack.
-Others become repeat offenders and experience repeat bouts of the disease, which is then referred to as chronic or relapsing pancreatitis.
+Others become repeat offenders and experience recurrent bouts of the disease, which is then referred to as chronic or relapsing pancreatitis.

 Chronic pancreatitis tends to be less severe compared to acute pancreatitis, but the symptoms can be persistent and may wax and wane.